graphile/worker/website/docs/typescript.md

 ```

 This should then enable auto-complete and payload type safety for `addJob` and
-`quickAddJob`, and should also allow the payloads of your task functions to be
+`addJobAdhoc`, and should also allow the payloads of your task functions to be
 inferred when defined like this:

 ```ts